kerliz/BugssBot/readme.md

 # Bugss - Discord bot
 Just a simple bot to annoy you
+Choose your words wisely

 ## How to run
 * Clone the repo